KULeuven-KRR/IDP/README.md

-This is the readme for the IDP system, version 3.0.1-beta.
+This is the readme for the IDP system.

-IDP is a system for representing knowledge in the logic FO(IDP) and applying reasoning on it.
+IDP is a system for representing knowledge in the logic FO(.) and applying reasoning on it.
-FO(IDP) is a logic consisting of first-order logic, inductive definitions, aggregates, partial functions and arithmetic.
+FO(.) is a logic consisting of first-order logic, inductive definitions, aggregates, partial functions and arithmetic.

 Out of the box, the following inferences are supported: